-When running a training job on AI Platform you must specify the number and types of machines you need.
+When you run a training job on AI Platform, you must specify the number and types of machines you need.
 To make the process easier, you can pick from a set of predefined cluster specifications called scale tiers.
 Alternatively, you can choose a custom tier and specify the machine types yourself.

 See the detailed definitions of scale tiers and machine types.